othermod/PSPi-Version-6/README.md

     - It gives 4 - 8 hours of playtime when using a Raspberry Pi Zero, and up to 18 hours when the system is idle.
     - You'll get 2 - 4 hours of playtime when using a Raspberry Pi CM4, and more when idle.
 - **Code Efficiency:** All functionalities are programmed in C for optimal performance.

+## Items Needed to Complete the Project
+- **Genuine PSP 1000:**
+  - The best option is to use a complete PSP 1000 series.
+The PSP mainboard, headphone board, and disc drive are not needed, but many other internal parts are, such as:
+    - The shell.
+The aftermarket ones are not good quality, so the best option is to use a genuine shell.
+    - WiFi antenna.
+The CM4 uses the same antenna connector, and the PSP's stock antenna works well with it.
+    - LCD bracket.
+The metal bracket holds the LCD and retains the back cover.
+    - Control panel on LCD bracket.
+This has many of the buttons, such as Display, Mute, and Volume.
+    - Power board.
+The board in the right of the shell, that has the power switch and LEDs.
+    - D-pad.
+There is a plastic brace and film for the d-pad controls.
+    - Rubber membranes for buttons.
+    - Shoulder buttons and membrane.
+    - Internal speakers for audio.
+- **PSPi 6 Required Parts:**
+  - If using only a 40-pin Raspberry Pi, such as a Pi Zero 2W, then you need the PSPi 6 board itself.
+The Raspberry Pi boards plug directly into it.
+  - If you intend to use this on the go, you need a battery with a JST PH 2.0mm connector
+  - Aftermarket LCD.
+- **PSPi 6 Optional Parts:**
+  - PSPi 6 CM4 Carrier.
+This is an adapter board that allows you to use a Raspberry Pi CM4 on the PSPi.
+  - PSPi 6 Headphone Board.
+This allows you to use headphones with the PSPi.

 ## Resources